Population annealing with topological defect driven nonlocal updates for spin systems with quenched disorder: Introduction

 One should note that an efficient general solution to the numerically hard (NP-complete in the worst scenario) spin-glass and optimization problems, with increasing lattice sizes, is most probably impossible on classical computers.
 Yet even for systems and lattice sizes amenable for current computational resources, the hard disorder cases are the limiting factor.
 Different annealing methods (temperature in PA, adiabatic wave function changes in SQA, topological defect constrains in the present variation of PA) have the potential to address different hard disorder cases.
 Indeed that is what we observe: disorder cases that are difficult for standard PA are usually not that hard in our Defect-driven PA.

 The paper is organized as follows.
 In Section \ref{sec: methodology} we first give a description of PA and discuss a metric for the confidence of the solution found corresponding to the global minimum, which will eventually allow us to compare the newly proposed method.
 We then introduce the random 3d Ising gauge theory model in plaquette representation that we named Random Field Wall (RFW) model and describe its topological defects dynamics, to finally propose the Defect-driven Population Annealing (DPA) modification.
-In Section \ref{sec: results} we first discuss the hardness of the RFW model and compare it against the EA one, apply DPA to RFW lattices of linear sizes $L=4, 6, 8$, and compare the results against the state-the-art PA algorithm.
+In Section \ref{sec: results} we first discuss the hardness of the RFW model and compare it against the EA one, apply DPA to RFW lattices of linear sizes $L=4, 6, 8$, and compare the results against one of the state-the-art algorithms, PA, which, in the task of finding ground states of spin glasses, is equivalently efficient to other ones such as Parallel Tempering (PT) \cite{Wang2015}.
+Further, in this same work PA was found to reach the same ground states than other completely different types of algorithms, such as the Hybrid Genetic algorithm \cite{Palassini}.
 Finally, we conclude this work with a discussion in Section \ref{sec: conclusions and outlook}.